Cluster algebras and triangulated surfaces. Part II: Lambda lengths: Tropical degeneration and relative lambda lengths

 This exchange relation can of course be obtained by dividing the corresponding Ptolemy relations for the two sets of lambda lengths (\emph{viz.}, $\lambda_\sigma$~and~$\lambda_\varrho$) by one another.
 Furthermore, the coefficients $\frac{\tau}{1+\tau}$ and $\frac{1}{1+\tau}$ (or their ratio~$\tau$, in the ``$Y$-pattern version''~\cite{ca4}) transform under flips according to the appropriate mutation rules, as predicted by Propositions~\ref{pr:cv-rescaling}--\ref{pr:rescale-normalize}.
 (In the case of ordinary flips on $\SM$, this observation was already made in~\cite{fock-goncharov1, fock-goncharov2,gsv2}.)

-Degenerating the hyperbolic structure $\varrho$ to a lift~$\barL$ of a lamination~$L$ as explained in the first part of this section, we obtain a normalized exchange pattern of geometric type.
+Degenerating the hyperbolic structure $\varrho$ to a lift~$\barL$ of a lamination~$L$ as explained in the first part of this chapter, we obtain a normalized exchange pattern of geometric type.
 More concretely, we get

 recovering the coefficients~\eqref{eq:p-eta}.
 It is also easy to see directly that these coefficients are obtained by exponentiating the shear coordinates of~$L$, conforming to our general recipe.